brooklynrail/brooklynrail-platform/content/events/2020/10/folded-maps-tonika-johnson-lee-bey.md

   Side
 people:
   - person: tonika-lewis-johnson
-    event_bio: Tonika Lewis Johnson is a photographer, visual artist, and lifelong resident of Chicago’s South Side neighborhood of Englewood.
-In 2010, she helped cofound the Resident Association of Greater Englewood (RAGE), whose mission is to mobilize people and resources to force positive change in Englewood through solution-based approaches.
-She is also a lead cofounder of the Englewood Arts Collective, established in 2017 to help artistically reframe the narrative of Englewood.
-Within her artistic practice, Tonika explores urban segregation and documents the nuance and richness of the Black community.
-As a trained photojournalist and teaching artist, she has been engaged in building an artistic legacy that has gained citywide recognition in the last three years.
-She has been featured in Chicago magazine as a 2017 Chicagoan of the Year for her photography of Englewood's everyday beauty, countering its pervasive media coverage of poverty and crime.
-Her Englewood-based photography projects From the INside, and Everyday Rituals have been exhibited at Rootwork Gallery, the Chicago Cultural Center, Harold Washington Library, and the Loyola University Museum of Art (LUMA).
-Her Folded Map project visually investigates disparities among Chicago residents while bringing them together to have a conversation, and was also exhibited at the Loyola University Museum of Art (2018).
-Since then, she has transformed Folded Map into an advocacy and policy-influencing tool that invites audiences to open dialogues and question how we are all socially impacted by racial and institutional conditions that segregate the city.
-In 2019, she was named one of Field Foundation’s “Leaders for a New Chicago” and, most recently, she was appointed as a member of the Cultural Advisory Council of the Department of Cultural Affairs and Special Events by the Chicago City Council.
+    event_bio: "Tonika Lewis Johnson is a photographer, community organizer, and lifelong resident of Chicago’s South Side neighborhood of Englewood.
+      Through her artistic practice, Johnson explores the legacy and lived reality of urban segregation in the city of Chicago, and documents the nuance and richness of Black life in her home community of Englewood.
+Her Folded Map project (2017–) visually investigates disparities among Chicago residents while also bringing residents into dialogue with one another across the divide of residential segregation.
+In the three years since its inception, Folded Map has been used as an educational, advocacy, and community organizing tool as well as a policy framework, and has continued to invite neighbors to open dialogue and question how we are all socially impacted by institutionalized racial conditions that aid in the segregation of our cities.
+Tonika Johnson was named a 2017 “Chicagoan of the Year” by Chicago magazine, for her photographic work documenting Englewood’s everyday beauty and countering the neighborhood’s pervasive media narrative of poverty and crime.
+She was named a 2019 “Leader for a New Chicago” by The Field Foundation of Illinois and was recently appointed a member of the Cultural Advisory Council of the Department of Cultural Affairs and Special Events by the Chicago City Council.
+As a community organizer and creative placemaker, Tonika Johnson helped cofound the Resident Association of Greater Englewood (RAGE) in 2010, which works to mobilize people and resources to sustain positive change in Englewood through solution-based approaches, and is a lead cofounder of the Englewood Arts Collective which works to reframe the narrative of Englewood through visual language and community outreach.
+Her work has been exhibited at Rootworks Gallery, the Chicago Cultural Center, Harold Washington Library, the Loyola University Museum of Art, among others.
+Her most recent work, Belonging: Power, Place, and Impossibilities, is currently on view virtually and by appointment at Chicago Justice Gallery.
+      "
 poets:
   - person: i-s-jones
     event_bio: I.S.
 Jones is an American/Nigerian poet and music journalist.
 Her